himanshukumarhilase/MEAL-Cryo/README.md

  - Investigate the effect of microstructural, mechanical and fatigue properties of the alloy in the as deposited state.
  - Investigate the infulence of the laser shock peening (LSP) with tape and with paint on the microstructure, mechanical and fatigue properties of the developed Fe-based medium entropy alloy.
- - Compare the improvements in the mechanical properties and fatigue behaviour of the alloy pre and post LSP treatement.
+ - Compare the improvements in the microstructure and mechanical properties of the alloy pre and post LSP treatement.
  - Evaluate the effect of laser annealing/Laser hardening on the microstructure, mechanical and fatigue behaviour of the developed Fe-based medium entropy alloy.
  - Compare the improvements in the mechanical and fatigue properties with as deposited and treated samples.
  - Disseminate reproducible data and analysis in open-access form